knobs-dials/munin-stuff/README.md

 Everyone's got their own munin plugins :)

+Note: Uses some linux specifics, and processes subprocess specifics, so these are more proof-of-concept that robustly portable.

 ### diskstats_simplified
 Like the stock diskstats, but avoids per-device graphs and tries to use meaningful device names.